Nautobot Golden Config¶

 - Configuration Compliance - Is a process to run comparison of the actual (via backups) and intended (via Jinja file creation) CLI configurations upon saving the actual and intended configuration.
 This is started by either a Nornir process for cli-like configurations or calling the API for json-like configurations

-- Configuration Postprocessing - (beta) This process renders a valid configuration artifact from an intended configuration, that can be pushed to devices.
+Notice: Configuration Postprocessing - (beta feature) This process renders a valid configuration artifact from an intended configuration, that can be pushed to devices.
 The current implementation renders this configuration; however, it doesn't push it to the target device.

 Notice: The operators of their own Nautobot instance are welcome to use any combination of these features.
 Though the appearance may seem like they are tightly coupled, this isn't actually the case.
 For example, one can obtain backup configurations from their current RANCID/Oxidized process and simply provide a Git Repo of the location of the backup configurations, and the compliance process would work the same way.
 Also, another user may only want to generate configurations, but not want to use other features, which is perfectly fine to do so.